-- applicant track record and potential to establish, re-enter or progress their career in research relative to opportunity - the clear articulation of a research plan with high likelihood to deliver research outcomes - suitability of the host's capability to support the Fellow (including cultural support and commitment to embedding Te Tiriti o Waitangi) throughout the Fellowship.
+- understanding of how their research can benefit New Zealand (including potential benefits in areas of future value, growth or critical need for New Zealand), - team leadership, - knowledge transfer activity, - entrepreneurial activity (where applicable) and, - giving effect to the Vision Mātauranga policy in their research and community (where applicable). - applicant track record and potential to establish, re-enter or progress their career in research relative to opportunity - the clear articulation of a research plan with high likelihood to deliver research outcomes - suitability of the host's capability to support the Fellow (including cultural support and pastoral care) throughout the Fellowship.

+Selection process

-Selection process Hātepe mō te tīpako
+Hātepe mō te tīpako